zakariaBoukernafa/P4-Serverless-tasks-application/README.md

 To implement authentication in your application, you would have to create an Auth0 application and copy "domain" and "client id" to the `config.ts` file in the `client` folder.
 We recommend using asymmetrically encrypted JWT tokens.

-# Best practices

-To complete this exercise, please follow the best practices from the 6th lesson of this course.

 ## Logging